Lecture Ended — Recording Coming Soon

 • Describe inheritance patterns relevant to equine genetic disease

-• Apply population genetics concepts to breed-specific disease risk
+• Apply population genetics to breed-specific testing recommendations

-• Interpret commercial equine genetic test results in clinical context
+• Interpret commercial equine genetic panels in clinical context

-• Recognize the limitations of DTC equine genetic tests
+• Recognize the limitations of DTC testing when counseling owners

 02. Genetic Diseases of the Horse